stretchr/sdk-js/README.md

 Assigning your client to a variable named `stretchr` makes your code very clear.

+#### Using a different host

+By default, the Stretchr SDK for JavaScript and HTML5 assumes your data is hosted at `stretchr.com`, but you can change this if it's not the case using the `setHost` setter method.

+    var stretchr = new Stretchr.Client("project-name", "API-KEY").setHost("mydomain.com");

+Then all requests will be made to `mydomain.com` insstead of `project-name.stretchr.com`.

 ### Making requests using the `at` method

 To make requests, you must first decide specify the path using the `at` method on your client: